-They said: Because it made being small feel extremely powerful and extra special.
+You said: Because it made being small feel extremely powerful and extra special.

 We said: Grab your wolf suit and join Max as he creates trouble of one kind or another.
-Maurice Sendak's picturebook is the perfect marriage of text and illustration, and remains as fresh today as when it was first written.
+Maurice Sendak's picturebook is the perfect marriage of text and illustration and remains as fresh today as when it was first written.

-They said: For the escapism and adventure.
+You said: For the escapism and adventure.
 I will always be the one wearing the crown.

 We said: Name a better fictional bear.
 We'll wait.
 It's hard not to love the mischievous, marmalade-loving ursine who's always ready – with a hard stare – to stand up for what he thinks is right.

-They said: I buddy-read it with my son who was about 10 years old at the time, and we both got so absorbed in the story.
+You said: I buddy-read it with my son who was about 10 years old at the time, and we both got so absorbed in the story.
 It is such a tender relationship that develops between Willie and Tom.
 I think Mister Tom perfectly demonstrated to him the power of reading.

 We said: Three adopted sisters take to the stage and discover a passion for dancing in this modern, coming-of-age, classic.

 We said: All the best stories are heart-rending, right?
-The Happy Prince and his dedicated companion the little swallow show that loyalty, friendship and compassion are far more valuable than any kind of jewels or money.
+The Happy Prince and his dedicated companion the little swallow show that loyalty, friendship, and compassion are far more valuable than any kind of jewels or money.

-They said: It’s been a favourite of mine since I was a child.
+You said: It’s been a favourite of mine since I was a child.
 It’s a beautifully heartbreaking story about people, charity, kindness, happiness, and what sort of legacy one wishes to leave behind.

 We said: This enchanting short fairy tale features a selfish giant and his beautiful garden, which he refuses to let anyone else play in.
 It wields a powerful message about the rewards of sharing.

-We said: There's sleeping pill-laced raisins, cunning plans and pheasant poaching a-plenty in one of Roald Dahl's best stories.
+We said: There's sleeping pill-laced raisins, cunning plans, and pheasant poaching a-plenty in one of Roald Dahl's best stories.
 If you pay attention you'll even see a reference to one of Dahl's most loved characters: the BFG.

-They said: It took this Florida girl to another time and place.
+You said: It took this Florida girl to another time and place.
 I had never heard of poaching or gypsies before, and I was fascinated by the story.

 We said: Discover Roald Dahl's story, from childhood to adulthood.
-In these books, we find him getting into scrapes and sticky situations that wouldn't be out of place in his own books, from nearly having his nose sliced off in a car crash to his experiences as a pilot during World War Two.
+In these books, we find him getting into scrapes and sticky situations that wouldn't be out of place in his own books, from nearly having his nose sliced off in a car crash to his experiences as a pilot during World War 2.

-They said: It introduced me to the notion of a memoir, plus his storytelling is tremendously funny and heartwarming (obviously).
+You said: It introduced me to the notion of a memoir, plus his storytelling is tremendously funny and heartwarming (obviously).